By James Eliot, Markets & Finance Editor

 Where This Is Heading

 Honker’s emergence is indicative of broader trends in data management and application development.
-The adaptation of lightweight databases for real-time processes will amplify in the next 12-24 months:
+The adaptation of lightweight databases for real-time processes will amplify in the next 12-24 months, especially with companies looking to become more agile as seen in 5 Interaction Models That Are Reshaping Financial Services in 2023:

 The implications of Honker’s capabilities are significant.
-In the near future, we can expect that integrating real-time features into SQLite will not only enhance current applications but also redefine the database landscape itself, compelling organizations to reconsider their data strategies entirely.
+In the near future, we can expect that integrating real-time features into SQLite will not only elevate its status in the industry but also reshape how data management is approached across sectors.

 FAQ